tembo84/terraform-beginner-bootcamp-2023/README.md

 We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputting.

+We found out that the S3 bucket has restrictions that wont allow for Uppercase letters when naming, so we made updates to the main.tf to resolve this issue.

 #### Terraform Apply

 `terraform apply`